christian-draeger/write-properties/README.md

 ### `property`

-**Required** The property you want to write.
+**Required** The property or properties you want to write.

 ### `value`

-**Required** The value of the given property.
+**Required** The value of the given property or properties, in the same order.

 ## Example usage

     - name: Write value to Properties-file
-      uses: christian-draeger/write-properties@1.0.1
+      uses: christian-draeger/write-properties@1.0.2
       with:
         path: './src/main/resources/application.properties'
-        property: 'the.key.of.the.property'
+        property: |
+          'the.key.of.the.first.property'
+          'the.key.of.the.second.property'
+        value: |
+          'first value'
-        value: 'some value'
+          'second value'

 # License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)